A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: One-way parking lot configuration

 \subsection{Directionality constraints and dead ends}

 In the two-way case, one can take a U-turn and move in the reverse direction at dead ends.
 However, this feature must be restricted in the case of one-way driveways.
-In the flow solutions in Figures \ref{fig:one_flow_one_way} and \ref{fig:joint_f_g}, many dead ends exist, and several arcs carry flow in both directions to ensure connectivity to the entrance or exit.
+In the flow solutions in Figures \ref{fig:one_flow_one_way} and \ref{fig:joint_f_g}, many dead ends exist, and between several pairs of adjacent driving nodes, there are arc flows in both directions to ensure connectivity to the entrance or exit.
 Having arc flows in both directions poses ambiguities in fixing driveway directions and leads to infeasible one-way layouts.
-To navigate in such a layout, the vehicle must use the same driveway link in both directions, requiring them to take U-turns, which is impossible with one-way driveways.
-To prevent such solutions, we first define new binary decision variables $\countvar{i}{j}{k}{l}$ for each arc $((i,j),(k,l)) \in \gridarcset$ that keep track whether the arc carries non-zero flows and sets the direction of vehicular movement.
+To navigate in such a layout, vehicles must use the same driveway link in both directions, requiring them to take U-turns, which is impossible with one-way driveways.
+To prevent such solutions, we define new binary \textit{driveway direction} decision variables $\countvar{i}{j}{k}{l}$ for each arc $((i,j),(k,l)) \in \gridarcset$ that keep track whether the arc carries non-zero flows and sets the direction of vehicular movement.
 Bounds on $\countvar{i}{j}{k}{l}$ with respect to commodity flows can be set as shown in \eqref{eq:count_var_bounds} and \eqref{eq:count_dash_var_bounds}.

 Constraint \eqref{eq:count_var_bounds} ensures that $\countvar{i}{j}{k}{l}$ is zero if $\flowvar{i}{j}{k}{l}$ is zero, and $\countvar{i}{j}{k}{l}$ is one if $\flowvar{i}{j}{k}{l} > 0$.
 Similar relations hold for the $g$ variables.
 We can observe from \eqref{eq:count_var_bounds} and \eqref{eq:count_dash_var_bounds} that it is not possible to have arcs with positive $f$ values and zero $g$ values, and vice versa.
 Thus, both $f$ and $g$ variables on an arc are positive (and consequently, the $z$ variable is one), or all three variables are zero.
 The $\countvar{i}{j}{k}{l}$ variable cannot be one if it is not connected to active driving fields at either end.
 Hence, we can relate the $z$ and $y$ variables using \eqref{eq:count_drive1} and \eqref{eq:count_drive2}.
 As before, we set $M$ to $|\validdriveset|-1$.
 Note that these constraints along with \eqref{eq:count_var_bounds} and \eqref{eq:count_dash_var_bounds} render bounds on $f$ and $g$ variables \eqref{eq:flowtail}, \eqref{eq:flowhead}, \eqref{eq:flow_dash_tail_singlelane}, and \eqref{eq:flow_dash_head_singlelane} redundant.